mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 1. Add the appropriate milestone and the `CherryPick/Approved` label.
 1. When your PR is approved, it will be assigned back to you to perform the merge and any cherry picking if necessary.
 1. Merge the PR.
+1. An automated cherry pick process will try to cherry pick and then if success will create a new PR pointing to the correct release branch and set all the appropriate labels.
-1. Cherry pick the master commit back to the appropriate releases.
+1. If the automated cherry pick fails the developer will need to cherry pick manually.
+Cherry pick the master commit back to the appropriate releases.
 If the release branches have not been cut yet, leave the labels as-is and cherry-pick once the branch has been cut.
 The release manager will remind you to finish your cherry-pick.
 1. Set the `CherryPick/Done` label when completed.

+Note:
+  - If your PR need to go to more release branches you can type the following command in the PR comments: `/cherry-pick release-x.yz` and it will try to cherry pick to the branch you specified.

 ## Cherry Pick Process - Reviewer